 You can!
-We are not responsible if it get’s lost at sea, damage, or destroyed.
+However, we are not responsible if it gets lost at sea, damaged, or destroyed.
 Please prepare your equipment accordingly.
-The safety of our guests and crew are our top priority.
+The safety of our guests and crew is our top priority.
 Our professional guides are very capable in the water and might attempt to retrieve your lost item if conditions allow, but we cannot promise recovery.

-What are the chances that my trip gets cancelled?
+What are the chances that my trip gets canceled?

-We will not confirm a trip unless the minimum is reached for that tour.
+We will confirm a trip once the minimum is reached for that tour.
 Once confirmed, we only cancel due to an infrequent weather or mechanical issue on the vessel.
-If this happens we do our very best to coordinate with guests and consolidate trips into days where the weather is safe for us to set sail.
-If the trip is cancelled, you can certainly expect a full refund or rebooking as quickly as possible.
+If this happens, we do our very best to coordinate with guests and consolidate trips into days when the weather is safe for us to set sail.
+If the trip is canceled, you can certainly expect the option for a full refund or rebooking as quickly as possible.

-What if I need to change my plans and reservation?
+What if I need to change my plans or reservation?

-We recommend you book an excursion with us early in your visit to the Big Island in case changes need to be made or we offer a free re-try on our “manta sighting” guarantee.
-If you need to change or cancel plans, please give us 24 hours notice to receive a full refund (if booked directly with us).
+We recommend you book an excursion with us early in your visit to the Big Island in case changes need to be made or we offer a free second snorkel on our “manta sighting” guarantee.
+If you need to change or cancel your adventure with us, we require 24 hours’ notice for guests to receive a full refund (if booked directly with us).
 Cancellation policies are set by the third-party reservation platform you booked through.

 You are welcome to book about two (2) months in advance, but we often have last-minute reservations available!
 We recommend booking a trip with us as earlier in your visit to Big Island.
-If plans change, you have time to reschedule!
-If you don’t see manta rays on our manta ray night snorkel trip, we will reschedule you for another free trip to try again.
+If plans change, you have time to reschedule.
+If you don’t see manta rays on our manta ray night snorkel trip, we will reschedule you for another free snorkel to visit the manta rays again.
 As you can expect, we rarely need to make good on this promise because the mantas are almost always waiting for us!

 What happens if I get seasick?

 If you’re concerned that you will get seasick, we highly recommend you take seasickness medication before embarking with us.
-On our manta ray night snorkel, you only spend 10–15 minutes on the canoe; the rest is in the water where you are unlikely to feel seasick.
-If you are on our Holomoana Water Taxi, the trip is 45–60 minutes on the canoe.
-If you are seasick on the canoe, we will move you to the back of the vessel where you will experience less motion.
+On our manta ray night snorkel, you only spend 10–15 minutes on the canoe; the rest is in the water where you are less likely to feel seasick.
+If you are seasick while on the canoe, we will move you to the back of the vessel where there is less motion.

 How deep is the water?

 Too deep to stand – about 30 feet deep in most places.
-We require manta ray night snorkel participants to have swimming experience, though we provide snorkeling instructions and flotation devices.
-A crew member is also in the water with you at all times – the first one in and the last one out.
+We require manta ray night snorkel participants to have at least some swimming experience, though we provide snorkeling instructions and flotation devices.
+A professional guide is also in the water with you at all times – the first one in and the last one out.

-I’m concerned about the sharks and other sea creatures.
+I’m concerned about sharks and other sea creatures.

-Manta rays are large creatures, but fear not, they only feast on plankton.
-Shark are out there, but they are very rare to be seen on our manta ray snorkel experience.
-There are many snorkelers in the water being guided by 8+ ocean operators similar to us.
+Manta rays are large creatures, but fear not; they only feast on plankton.
+Sharks are out there, but they are very rarely seen during our manta ray night snorkel.
+There are many snorkelers in the water being guided by 8+ ocean operators similar to ourselves.
 Focusing our lights close together brings the plankton into a large mass which attracts manta rays for everyone to see!
-Simply put, there is safety in numbers!
+There is safety in numbers!
 You may occasionally spot a playful dolphin visiting some of the snorkeling groups.